itea/markless/README.md

 Markless
 ========

-An way to create HTML/XML/DOM easier.
+Another way to create HTML/XML/DOM.

 Everytime I open a text editor and want to edit a new html page, I feel uncomfortable.
 Html is easy to edit, with a pure text edit.
 However, it is still not convienient to be edited.
 I must care the match of start/end tag, type infinite less than/great than marks.
 Also, I must care the indention, which is important to make codes readable.